digital-blueprint/relay-base-person-connector-ldap-bundle/README.md

 ## Configuration

-The bundle has some configuration values that you can specify in your app, either by hardcoding it, or by referencing an environment variable.
+The bundle has some configuration values that you can specify in your app, either by hard-coding it, or by referencing an environment variable.

 For this create `config/packages/dbp_relay_base_person_connector_ldap.yaml` in the app with the following
 content: